 - Books and ideas.
 Stripe Press and Works in Progress both publish on the theme of economic and technological advancement.
 Tyler Cowen and I helped start Progress Studies.
 Why did the age of the great novel pass?
 Are we becoming a post-literate society?
 (What would Walter Ong think of the current moment?)

 - Science.
 How can science be better funded and supported?
 How do we enable the smartest researchers most effectively?
 What needs to change as new platform technologies (including but not only AI) transform what's possible?
 Arc Institute is a new way to do biomedical research.
+Intercept is trying to eliminate respiratory infections.
 Fast Grants distributed substantial amounts to scientists during the COVID pandemic.

 Elsewhere